-Compulsions can be very time-consuming but usually only provide temporary relief from the anxiety.
+Compulsions can be very time-consuming but usually only provide temporary relief from anxiety.

 OCD may make you feel scared, disgusted, tearful or depressed.
 You may worry you’re going mad or that you’re a bad person because of the thoughts you have.
-It’s important to recognise that OCD is nothing to be embarrassed or ashamed about.
-There are effective treatments that can reduce the impact it has on your life.
+Recognising that OCD is nothing to be embarrassed or ashamed about is important.
+Effective treatments can reduce the impact it has on your life.

 What causes OCD?

-While the exact causes of OCD aren’t yet fully understood, it’s likely there are many different factors that can lead to it.
+While the exact causes of OCD aren’t yet fully understood, many different factors can likely lead to it.
 These include:

 - stressful life events such as being bullied, abused or experiencing trauma.
-OCD may also develop after significant life events such as childbirth or a bereavement.
+OCD may also develop after significant life events such as childbirth or bereavement